AdobeDocs/learning-manager.en/help/migrated/accessibility-learning-manager.md

 ## Accessibility support for specific needs

-Let’s look at the accessibility features learners can utilize based on their specific needs.
+Let's look at the accessibility features learners can utilize based on their specific needs.

 ### Users who are deaf or hard-of-hearing